FMMT666/433M83Octave/doc/usage.md

 #### asLoadWav()

-  Loads a WAV file as a signal.
+  Loads a WAV file to a signal variable.

     [ signal, sampleRate ] = asLoadWav( fileName )